 HABC will utilize MTW Block Grant funds to support the preservation of affordable rental housing units through implementation of a new Affordable Housing Preservation Fund (AHP) activity.
-AHP funds will support revitalization of rental units that are not public housing or Housing Choice Voucher units and which are targeted for households earning 80% and below of Area Median Income.
-Proposed revitalization efforts in FY 2025 include seven developments which were originally funded with state provided capital funds under the Partnership Rental Housing Program and three mixed finance developments involving Low Income Housing Tax Credits.
-AHP funds will be used for repairs and improvements to ensure that all units meet HQS standards.
-Two hundred and sixty-three units are slated for revitalization under this activity in FY 2025.
+AHP funds will support revitalization of rental units that are not public housing or Housing Choice Voucher units and which are targeted for households earning less than 80% of Area Median Income.
+Proposed revitalization efforts in FY 2025 include seven developments which were originally funded with state provided capital funds under the Partnership Rental Housing Program.
+AHP funds used be used for repairs and improvements to ensure that all units meet HQS standards.
+Two hundred and five units are slated for revitalization under this activity in FY 2025.